JamesSkemp/words/content/post/review-devil-kings-2005.md

 +++
 title = "Review: Devil Kings (2005)"
-summary = "The following is a review of Devil Kings, released in 2005 for the PlayStation 2." draft = false comments = false date = "2014-09-06T14:19:21-05:00"
+description = "The following is a review of Devil Kings, released in 2005 for the PlayStation 2." draft = false comments = false date = "2014-09-06T14:19:21-05:00"